zhaoweiyu-github/CondSig/docs/LearnSig/README.md

 ### Output
 Each demo is expected to run for approximately 3 hours on a high-performance computing cluster with multiple CPUs (Central Processing Units) and a large amount of RAM (Random Access Memory) using the parameter settings descibed above.

 All identified co-occupancy signature can be found within "LearnSig" folder.
 This folder is located under the output directory of "LearnSig" module.
-CondSigDetector generates two distinct summary TXT files for both promoter and non-promoter co-occupancy signatures.
+CondSigDetector generates two distinct summary TXT files for promoter and non-promoter co-occupancy signatures separately.
 For instance, you can find files named 'mESC_valid_promoter_topics_all.txt' and 'mESC_valid_nonpromoter_topics_all.txt'.
 This module does not produce the finalized identified CondSigs but is a prerequisite for the subsequent [FilterSig](../FilterSig/README.md) module.

 It should be recognized that the presence of random processes in biterm topic model may introduce a slight difference between the output of distinct trails.